vaidasmaciulis/drinkwater/README.md

 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2570427696]Plant and Cook[/url]

+[h2]FAQ[/h2]

+- Does this work with Daily Needs?

+No. This mod has entirely different implementation, no integration with Daily Needs is possible.

 [h1]License[/h1]

 Eat.
 Drink.
 Sleep.
 Repeat! is open-source under GNU GENERAL PUBLIC LICENSE.
 Check LICENSE file for more details.